More Than Home Building: Understanding New Story’s Success

 Understanding Pain Points

-New Story recognizes that a home is not simply a physical shelter, but “a chance for a better education, more career opportunities, thriving health, and more.”
+New Story recognizes that a home is not simply a physical shelter.
+The security of a home also provides a family with benefits to health, education, and better career opportunities.
 The interconnection between poverty and homelessness makes this issue a complex one.
 Handling such a challenge required moving away from traditional thinking about housing.

 Many nonprofits have sought to tackle global homelessness, but they often run into several stumbling blocks.
-As New Story’s Chief Technology Officer (CTO) Morgan Lopes explains, “housing is a complex industry”, citing high costs, long build times, and unpredictable outcomes.
+As New Story’s Chief Technology Officer (CTO) Morgan Lopes will tell you, housing is a complex industry, citing high costs, long build times, and unpredictable outcomes.
 These challenges stem from a number of factors, including governmental red tape, bottlenecks accessing land in various parts of the world, and a lack of vetting and working with local partners that can lead to low-quality houses built for those in need.

 In addition to the problems that arise from constructing homes, New Story recognized that many charities lack the transparency donors are looking for.
-Often, their money seems to disappear into a “black hole,” as Hagler explains in a podcast with Y Combinator.
+From the donor’s perspective, their donations often seem to disappear into a black hole, as Hagler explains in a podcast with Y Combinator.
 Donors want to know where their money is going and see the impact their dollars are making.

 Understanding these pain points was the first step in solving the issues exposed by them.
-The question remained, how?
+The question remained: how to remedy them?